NathanielRose/NateRoseWebsite/_posts/2018-01-02-using-logic-apps-for-connecting-social-media.md

 # Using Azure Logic Apps for API Integration and Continuous Deployment

 Say you have a website, and you post new content (Blogs, Videos, Photos, Products) on it every so often.
-In order for you to get more hits on the page your content is on, you share that content via social media like Twitter, Instagram, Facebook etc. There's a good amount of integrators that allow you to post content to all social media platforms like Hootsuite, Buffer & Sprout.
+In order for you to get more hits on the page your content is on, you share that content via social media like Twitter, Instagram, Facebook etc. There's a good amount of integrators that allow you to post content to all social media platforms autonomously like Hootsuite, Buffer & Sprout.

 Those are great when you want to post solely through the integration platforms to your social media accounts.
 But what if you host your own website and require integration that is triggered when new content is uploaded to your site directory?

 This is where triggered SaaS solutions like [IFTTT](https://ifttt.com/) and [Azure Logic Apps](https://azure.microsoft.com/en-us/services/logic-apps/) are pretty useful.
 You can use FTP triggers that are initiated when content is uploaded to your site directory and invoke a process of actions that target social media platforms or other things.
 The benefit here, is that you dont need to manage how the API integration points connect, the solution manages that for you.
 In this example I use Azure Logic Apps to trigger a process that pushes blog posts written in markdown to Medium.
-I chose Azure Logic Apps since my jekyll blog site is hosted there (see my previous post).
+I chose Azure Logic Apps since my jekyll blog site is hosted there [see my previous post](http://www.naterose.io/creating-a-simple-jekyll-website-on-azure/).

 ## Basic Logic App Template - Instagram to Twitter

 To get you familiar with the Logic App Designer, lets use one of the templates to set up a simple triggered pipe of API actions.
 Select the Post tweet for new Instagram Posts template.
-You will be promoted to authorize  Azure to have access to you Twitter & Instagram accounts.
+You will be prompted to authorize Azure to have access to your Twitter & Instagram accounts.
 Sign In to your accounts.

 <img src="https://natewebsite.blob.core.windows.net/post5/img1.png" width="300">